fraganator/archive-cache-manager/README.md

 ## Features
+* _NEW FEATURE_ - Select and play individual ROM files from an archive!
+    * Useful for GoodMerged sets.
 * Skip the extraction wait time for recently played games.
 * Configurable cache size and location.
 * Configurable minimum archive size (skip caching small archives).